PREVIEW-Japanese PM heads to NATO to warn of East Asia risks

 "We’ll continue to stand with the people of Ukraine," Albanese told Sky News.

-(Reporting by Sakura Murakami and Tim Kelly in Tokyo; additional reporting by John Irish in Paris, Josh Smith in Seoul and Praveen Menon in Sydney.)
+(Reporting by Sakura Murakami and Tim Kelly in Tokyo; additional reporting by John Irish in Paris, Josh Smith in Seoul and Renju Hose in Sydney; editing by Robert Birsel)

 ((tim.kelly@thomsonreuters.com; +813-6441-1311;))